 This two-year program focuses on economic policy in the context of global markets.
-The main goal of this program is to provide students with an understanding of economic policy process and to provide them with analytical ability to evaluate economic policies at the macro and micro level.
+Its main aim is to give students sound foundations in economics, an understanding of the economic policy process, and to provide them with the analytical ability to evaluate economic policies at the macro and micro level.

-During the first year, students will focus on core courses in macroeconomics, microeconomics, quantitative analysis, and applied economic policy analysis as well as some optional courses.
-In the second year, students will be able to choose from a wide range of optional courses as for example Investments; Competition Policy; Health Policy; Labor Economics, Economics of Underdevelopment and Fiscal Policy.
+During the first year, students will focus on core courses in macroeconomics, microeconomics, data analysis, applied economic policy analysis as well as some optional courses (electives) in the spring.
+In the second year, students will be able to choose from a wide range of electives from the Department of Economics and Business and other departments.
+Popular elective courses include: